hackclub/hackclub/workshops/soccer/add_goal.md

 ball.remove();
 ```

 in the console.
-When we press entier, it will remove the ball.
+When we press enter, it will remove the ball.

 - [ ] _Try doing this yourself in your own working bin_